-101 Human Biological Evolution (3) UC:CSU ۞
+101 Human Biological Evolution (3) UC:CSU ♥

-Recommended: English 28 or English as a Second Language 8, or English as a Second Language 363, or placement into English 101.
-Lecture, 3 hours.
+Recommended: English 28 or English 363 or English as a Second Language 8, or English as a Second Language 363.

 This course is an introduction to the anthropological study of human evolution.
 Topics include the mechanisms of evolutionary change, genetics, human variation, and the reconstruction of human evolutionary history through an examination of the fossil record and through the use of comparative studies of our closest biological relatives, the living monkeys and apes.
-C-ID: ANTH 110

-102 Human Ways of Life: Cultural Anthropology (3) UC:CSU ♀
+102 Human Ways of Life: Cultural Anthropology (3) UC:CSU ♥